SUBMISSION INFORMATION

 - OVERVIEW: Provide background information and details on the material to be presented.
 Include speaker presentation length, e.g., 15 minutes, and state the allotted time to address the audience discussion and debate criterion.
 It is helpful to include which stakeholders will benefit from attending.

-STEP 6: CONFIRMATION
+STEP 6: SUBMITTER

 CRITERIA FOR EVALUATION OF ISSUE PANELS